-Before getting into any appeal bargain, it is important to consult a lawyer.
+Before getting into any appeal bargain, it is important to consult a criminal defense lawyer.
 Before pleading guilty to anything, a criminal defense attorney in West Palm Beach might be able to drop or reduce the charges against you.
 This is possible if there is insufficient evidence.

 Understand the Deal

 You should also remember that you should have a full understanding of the deal before agreeing to anything.
-Your criminal charges should be reviewed by a defense attorney.
+Your criminal charges should be reviewed by a criminal defense attorney.
 This ensures that you get a fair chance against your charges.
 Understanding the deal also means that you will not have any future regrets, once you have made the decision, or even feel that you were coerced into something.